kbowden1800/bouncing-box/README.md

 For this program you will be given _**stencil code**_ found in the `index.html` file.
 This stencil will set up the program for you so that you can focus on the take aways of this project.

 ### TODOs
 To complete the assignment, below you'll find numbered **TODO** lesson steps.
-While reading this lesson, whenever you come across a **TODO** step, you are expected to do this step, which may require you to create a file, or insert some HTML, CSS or JavaScript in the appropriate place.
+Each TODO will take you one step closer to completing the project and often times you may be required to complete multiple TODOs to complete a feature of the program.

 Please follow the instructions closely.
-Sometimes, however, we may be showing you code examples to make a point, so you only need to add code if we're explicitly telling you to do a lesson step, so please be aware of the actual lesson steps.
+Sometimes we may only show you code examples to make a point, and there is no code required to be entered.
+These instructions will often be labeled with **FIND**.
+In the steps that do require inputing some code, you will be explicitly told to do so.
+These steps will be labeled with **CODE:**.
+When entering code make sure to read the instructions closely to see _where_ you are supposed to write your code.
+Occasionally you will receive hints for the coding steps.
+These hints will be labeled with **HINTS:**.

 # Installation
 * Make sure your github and cloud9 accounts are linked to Greenlight